ryougi-shiky/forum/readme.md

 # Introduction
 This is a social website.
-Please use Chrome to get complete experience.
+Please use Chrome to get the full experience.

+The weather API is expired.
+Please purchase it here: https://rapidapi.com/worldapi/api/open-weather13

 ## Available Features:
 1. Register new users